gantrol/SecretaryGPT/Readme.md

 > In very early stage, not ready for use.

+1. Chat with ChatGPT in the browser sidebar;
+2. Select text on the webpage, and it's ready to be sent to ChatGPT;
+3. More to come.

+## Goals, Current Status, and Defects

 Goal: a plugin that puts various AI chatbots in the browser "sidebar".
 There are also several prompt paradigms to be launched.

 Currently implemented: